nagy135/subtube/README.md

 First 3 are core, last 2 are optional.
 **Dunst** is simply notification daemon that is heavily used.
 If you dont install dunst, you still get some notification (because you probably have different one), but dunst supports images and stacking.
 Without this dependency you wouldnt see any notifications, but it would still work.
 If you dont know what *notification daemon* means, you probably have it.
 **XOB** is progress bar, it shows u progress of update process.
-You can completely avoid having it and use `subtube secret_update` that doesnt spawn any progress bar anyway.
+You can completely avoid having it and use `subtube update --secret` that doesnt spawn any progress bar anyway.
 Using `subtube play` would result in some error messages.

 ## ARCH
 on arch based distro, get dependencies like this